Addressing issues in defining the Love numbers for black holes: Tidal response function in a relativistic setting

-Note that, for non-rotating black holes, we simply have to replace $\omega'$ by $\omega$ in the above definition.
-We would like to emphasize that the above definition of the tidal Love number is motivated by the analysis of \cite{poisson_will_2014}, which is performed in a non-relativistic and weak field regime.
-Therefore, it is worthwhile to ask, if one would expect the above formalism to hold true in the context of an arbitrary rotating black hole, in particular, for an extremal black hole.
-In this respect, the above approach is questionable and is also counter-intuitive, as the tidal Love number can become imaginary, and hence can also induce dissipative effects.
-Though there are claims in the literature that the imaginary part of the tidal Love number can be due to a phase lag between the tidal field and the deformation in the compact object \cite{LeTiec:2020bos,LeTiec:2020spy}, it is not clear why this lag should persist even in the time-independent situation, as any such lag should dissipate out with time.
+Note that, for nonrotating black holes, we simply have to replace $\omega'$ with $\omega$ in the above definition.
+We would like to emphasize that the above definition of the tidal Love numbers is motivated by the analysis of \cite{poisson_will_2014}, which is performed in a nonrelativistic and weak field regime.
+Therefore, it is worthwhile to ask if one would expect the above formalism to hold true in the context of an arbitrarily rotating black hole and in particular, for an extremal black hole.
+In this respect, the above approach is questionable and is also counterintuitive, as the tidal Love numbers can become imaginary, and hence can also induce dissipative effects.
+Though there are claims in the literature that the imaginary part of the tidal Love numbers can be due to a phase lag between the tidal field and the deformation in the compact object~\cite{LeTiec:2020bos,LeTiec:2020spy}, it is not clear why this lag should persist even in the time-independent situation, as any such lag should dissipate out with time.

-From our point of view, the first approach, where the tidal Love number is related to the real part of the response function seems the appropriate one.
-This is also due to the fact that the Love number itself can be frequency dependent, but if we define the Love number as a leading order term in an expansion in powers of $M\omega$, it cannot possibly encapsulate the same.
-In this respect as well, we can consider the Love number to be simply the conservative part, which can be determined from the real part of the tidal response function.
-Nonetheless, in what follows we will present the expressions of the tidal Love number and the dissipative part explicitly, in both of these approaches.
+From our point of view, the first approach, where the tidal Love numbers are related to the real part of the response function seems the appropriate one.
+This is also due to the fact that the Love numbers themselves can be frequency dependent, but if we define the Love numbers as the leading-order term in an expansion in powers of $M\omega$, they cannot possibly encapsulate the same.
+In this respect as well, we can consider the Love numbers to be simply the conservative part, which can be determined from the real part of the tidal response function.
+Nonetheless, in what follows, we will present the expressions of the tidal Love numbers and the dissipative part explicitly, in both of these approaches.